judsonmitchell/simple-webrtc-video-chat/README.md

 some of WebRTC's features to the members of the [Louisiana State Bar Association's Access to Justice Tech Committee.](http://www.lsba.org/atj/)

 WebRTC is a peer to peer standard allowing browsers to connect directly and transfer information without a central server.
 This means you can video chat with clients and colleagues without the use of third-party services like Skype and Google Hangouts.
-Note that all webRTC streams are encrypted with 128-bit AES.
+Note that all WebRTC streams are encrypted with 128-bit AES.

 # Get It Running
 ## (Requires node.js)